-Complaints raising substantial and unresolved permit issues will be investigated by the Commission.
-Staff will notify the permittee and appropriate persons if it determines that the complaint is a substantial complaint.
-With respect to such complaints, the permittee and complainant shall be required to submit a written summary of the complaint and its current position on the issues to the Commission.
-Staff will set a deadline for comments.
-As necessary, the complaint will be presented to the Commission for consideration.
+Commission staff shall perform an initial evaluation of unresolved complaints submitted to the Commission.
+Complaints raising substantial permit issues shall be processed and resolved by the Commission.
+Staff shall notify the permittee and appropriate persons if it determines that the complaint is a substantial complaint.
+With respect to such complaints, each party shall submit a written summary of its position to the Commission no later than ten days after receipt of the staff notification.
+The complaint will be presented to the Commission for a decision as soon as practicable.